Vauxhall Corsa Review 2023

 Vauxhall Corsa At A Glance

-Rarely is a ‘new’ car as comprehensively updated as this Vauxhall Corsa launched in 2019.
-Heck, even the parent company was a new addition in the form of the PSA Group.
-That means this Corsa has a lot in common with the Peugeot 208, including some very fine engines.
+The Corsa has a lot in common with the Peugeot 208, sharing the French car's underpinnings and some very fine engines.
 However, there is also plenty that is unique to the Corsa in the way it has been styled and set up.
 It’s an entertaining car to drive down twisty roads, though the low-speed ride is on the lumpy side, while Vauxhall has addressed the standard equipment with a much more generous specification for all models.
+Read on for our full review of the Vauxhall Corsa.

 The Vauxhall Corsa has plenty to offer buyers who are in need of an affordable small car that provides decent value and a rewarding drive.
 Indeed, compared to its predecessor, the latest Corsa is a revelation from behind the wheel, and will impress those after a solid and sensible first car.